 Divorce can be confusing and worrying, but with the right specialist legal advice, the challenges involved in family separation can normally be overcome quickly and with minimal fuss, making life easier for everyone.

-At Barcan+Kirby, our specialist team of divorce solicitors work to protect the interests of our clients going through a marriage breakdown.
+At Barcan+Kirby, our specialist team of divorce solicitors have decades of experience working with a wide range of clients to protect their interests and those of their loved ones when going through a marriage breakdown.

 If you and your partner are considering separation or divorce, our family law solicitors can provide practical advice and legal support, tailored to your needs and circumstances.

-To speak to a family law solicitor about your relationship breakdown, call us on 0117 325 2929 or complete our online enquiry form.
+To speak to our specialist divorce solicitors in Bristol, contact us on 0117 325 2929 or complete our online enquiry form.

 The divorce process explained

 There are various aspects to ending your marriage and having the support of specialist divorce solicitors from the outset can help keep the process as fast, smooth and stress-free as possible.

 An important point to understand is that proceedings to end your marriage are entirely separate from those for making a divorce settlement and arrangements for children.